Did you know?

 Lack of consumer information:

 There is currently no way that a consumer can discover if any health practitioner has past complaints or breaches, apart from the consumer asking the practitioner themselves.
-Restricted scopes of practice or current supervision requirements are detailed on the relevant council websites.
+Restricted scopes of practice or current supervision requirements are detailed on the relevant council websites, but don’t always mean what they appear to mean.
+For example, ‘Must practice under supervision’ often actually involves a mere monthly check on the midwife’s documentation.